RetroPie/RetroPie-Docs/docs/Neo-Geo.md

 ## Controls

-### lr-fba and lr-fbalpha
+### lr-fbalpha2012 and lr-fbalpha

-lr-fba and lr-fbalpha utilise RetroArch configs.
+lr-fbalpha2012 and lr-fbalpha utilise RetroArch configs.

 Add custom RetrAarch controls to the `retroarch.cfg` file in